cdesouza02/Lab-Notebook/Weekly Tasks/Summer_2024_Agenda.md

 - [x] Packing (Mon)
 - [x] call hr about retirement plan
 - [ ] Sea of Change video
-	- [ ] videos of fish, videos of sampling, everyone in the water (giant strides?)
+	- [ ] videos of fish, videos of sampling, everyone in the water?
 - [x] tough tags (2-3 hrs)
 	- [x] look at each transect, how many corals in each transect, two labels per coral
 	- [x] give a margin for new corals spotted, extra 16-20 per transect